 However, be aware that you cannot file your sales return in person at a financial institution if you are claiming a refund, filing a nil return, or opting to offset the owing amount on your return with a rebate or refund.

-However you opt to file your returns, the CRA dictates you must hold onto all your tax documents for at least six years.
+However, if you opt to file your own returns, the CRA dictates you must hold onto all your tax documents for at least six years.
 Hence, keeping organized tax files is a significant part of any business or person’s tax management.